Underdisc/Varkor/readme.md

 C:/"Program Files (x86)"/"Microsoft Visual Studio"/2019/Community/VC/Auxiliary/Build/vcvars32.bat
 ```

 If you are building MSVC 64bit, run `vcvars64.bat` instead.
 It should be within the same directory as `vcvars32.bat`.
-I would hate typing this path every time I get a tmux pane set up for building and I would be surprised if you didn't get annoyed too.
+I would hate typing this path every time I get a terminal set up for building and I would be surprised if you didn't get annoyed too.
 To fix this, I created batch scripts that are in my path and I run them from the cmd shell depending on the types of builds I want to do.

 ```
 < cl32.bat >